lordtgm/MinestomRedstone/guide.md

 (and let's just say it here, they aren't "block handlers", just handlers)
 * component redstone handler which is for redstone components, meaning anything related to redstone
 * solid redstone handler which is for solid blocks
+* solid component redstone handler.
+I don't know any use cases for it and might be deleted later.

-* solid component redstone handler lets also explain this here, handlers aren't bound to blocks in any way, there is a method for knowing what handler does a block use.
+lets also explain this here, handlers aren't bound to blocks in any way, there is a method for knowing what handler does a block use.

 also there are three tags